onflow/flow-cli/docs/project-app.md

 - Valid Input: Path

 A relative path to the app location.
 Can be a new folder name or existing empty folder.
-You can start with a full featured example or a custom template.
+You can start with a fully featured example or a custom template.

-If you start with an example, there are some exmples included (may not up-to-date):
+If you choose example, we will automatically clone a project for you from the list of possible examples: (may not up-to-date):

 - `kitty-items`: An app based on CryptoKitties. ([Repo](https://github.com/onflow/kitty-items))

-If you start with a template, there will be 3 folder `api`, `cadence`, and `web`.
+If you start with a template, three folders will be generated for you `api`, `cadence`, and `web`.

-- `api`: Backend service will be put in here, you can provide functions which cannot be implemented in client side, such as draw, whitelist registration, KYC, or some works can be offloaded from client side, such as DEX price, NFT lists.
+- `api`: A place to put your files implementing the backend functionality.
-- `cadence`: Contracts will be put in here.
+- `cadence`: Cadence contracts, transactions and scripts should be located in this folder.
-- `web`: Frontend app will be put in here, users will use the app to interact with your Cadence contracts.
-Check out [fcl.js](https://github.com/onflow/fcl-js) to get more details.
+- `web`: Save your frontend files in this folder.
+You can use [fcl.js](https://github.com/onflow/fcl-js) to implement a frontend.

 ## Flags